aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ### Architecture Steps
 1. User authenticates to [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) via AWS Tools and SDKs.
 2. The input is uploaded to a dedicated [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/)  job bucket location.
 This can be done using a Gradio interface and AWS Software Development Kit (SDK).
-3. Optionally, the solution supports external job submission by uploading a ‘.JSON’ job configuration file and media into a designated S3 job bucket location.
+3. Optionally, the guidance supports external job submission by uploading a ‘.JSON’ job configuration file and media into a designated S3 job bucket location.
 4. The job JSON file uploaded to the S3 job bucket will trigger an [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/) message that will invoke an initialization [AWS Lambda](https://aws.amazon.com/lambda/) function.
 5. The job trigger **AWS Lambda** function will perform input validation and set appropriate variables for the [AWS Step Function State Machine](https://aws.amazon.com/step-functions/).
 6. The workflow job record will be created in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) job table.